FH-Cloud-Computing/website/docs/lectures/5-cloud-native/index.md

 ### 11. Logs

-The [logs recommendation](https://12factor.net/logs) should simply write logs to the standard output in a standardized form (e.g. JSON).
+The [logs recommendation](https://12factor.net/logs) states that an app should simply write logs to the standard output in a standardized form (e.g. JSON).
 Everything else, like routing or storing logs, is not the applications concern.

 In practice each application contains at least some basic logic to filter logs to make it easier to configure the logging level.